Iasa-Global/btabok/pages/engagement_model/design.md

 Jack Mostow suggests that the purpose of design is to create a solution
 that:

-> “Satisfies a given purpose
->
-> Conforms to limitations of the target medium
->
-> Meets implicit or explicit requirements on performance and resource
-> usage
->
-> Satisfies implicit or explicit design criteria on the form of the
-> artifact
->
-> Satisfies restrictions on the design process itself, such as its length
-> or cost, or the tools available for doing the design”
+> "Satisfies a given purpose Conforms to limitations of the target medium Meets implicit or explicit requirements on performance and resource usage Satisfies implicit or explicit design criteria on the form of the artifact Satisfies restrictions on the design process itself, such as its length or cost, or the tools available for doing the design"

 These goals are very often in conflict, giving the architect a complex series of tradeoffs to optimize.
 Designing anything is almost always an optimization problem but is especially true in software-intensive systems.